Italosayan/super-dan/README.md

     1. Nginx is a light-weight layer that handles the incoming HTTP requests and manages the I/O in and out of the container efficiently.
     2. Gunicorn is a WSGI pre-forking worker server that runs multiple copies of your application and load balances between them.
     3. Flask is a simple web framework used in the inference app that you write.
 It lets you respond to call on the /ping and /invocations endpoints without having to write much code.

+    Sagemaker deploy explanation:
+    1. Training job(docker-tag train)
+        1. Input training data to the sagemaker session using upload_data.
+        2. AWS executes your train code.
+Gets data and trains.
+        3. Train code writes model output to opt/ml/model and sagemaker copies it to s3.
+    2. Deploy(docker-tag serve):
+        1. Creates deployable model: Gets it from s3.
+The location specified in the output_path of ESTIMATOR.
+        2. Configures endpoint
+        3. Launches the endpoint

 5. Monitoring
     * Datadog